prosyslab-classroom/cs424-program-reasoning/README.md

 2. **program synthesis**: how to automatically _generate_ a program that satisfies the specification.

 Students will learn theories and practices of program verification and synthesis through lectures, assignments, and term projects.
-This course will be highly interactive and involve a significant amount of academic communication including reading, writing, and presentations.

 ## Grading
 - Assignments: 45%